What is the Initial Enrollment Period (IEP)?

 Prepare for Your Initial Enrollment Period (IEP)

 Knowing what is coming and what you need to prepare leading up to your IEP will help the process go as smoothly as possible.
 Mark your calendar for when your Initial Enrollment Period is set to begin and end.
-If you forget to enroll in Medicare during this time, you will likely need to pay a penalty for late enrollment.
+If you forget to enroll in Medicare during this time, and you don’t have creditable coverage, you may need to pay a penalty for late enrollment.

 Before your IEP starts, take a look at your healthcare and financial needs.
 Some elements to take note of include: